wri/global-power-plant-database/README.md

 # Global Power Plant Database

+**This project is not currently maintained by WRI.
+There are no planned updates as of this time (early 2022).
+The last version of this database is version 1.3.0.
+If we learn of active forks or maintained versions of the code and database we will attempt to provide links in the future.**

 This project aims to build [an open database of all the power plants in the world](http://www.wri.org/publication/global-power-plant-database).
 It is the result of a large collaboration involving many partners, coordinated by the [World Resources Institute](https://www.wri.org/) and [Google Earth Outreach](https://www.google.com/earth/outreach/index.html).
 If you would like to get involved, please [email the team](mailto:powerexplorer@wri.org) or fork the repo and code!
 To learn more about how to contribute to this repository, read the [`CONTRIBUTING`](https://github.com/wri/global-power-plant-database/blob/master/.github/CONTRIBUTING.md) document.

-The latest database release (v1.2.0) is available in CSV format [here](http://datasets.wri.org/dataset/globalpowerplantdatabase) under a [Creative Commons-Attribution 4.0 (CC BY 4.0) license](https://creativecommons.org/licenses/by/4.0/).
+The latest database release (v1.3.0) is available in CSV format [here](http://datasets.wri.org/dataset/globalpowerplantdatabase) under a [Creative Commons-Attribution 4.0 (CC BY 4.0) license](https://creativecommons.org/licenses/by/4.0/).
 A bleeding-edge version is in the [`output_database`](https://github.com/wri/global-power-plant-database/blob/master/output_database) directory of this repo.

 All Python source code is available under a [MIT license](https://opensource.org/licenses/MIT).